 The 115th Fighter Wing operates and shares the airfield with Dane County Regional Airport and flies the F-16C Fighting Falcon.
 The 115th Fighter Wing was recently selected to receive a fleet of F-35A Lightning II aircraft that are estimated to arrive in April of 2023.
-The 115th Fighter Wing typically executes a flying schedule of two flights per weekday, eight in the morning and six in the afternoon, four days per week and one weekend per month.
-These numbers do vary.
+The 115th Fighter Wing typically executes a flying schedule of two flights per day, four days per week and one weekend per month.
 In addition, the 115th executes an Aerospace Control Alert mission in support of U.S. Northern Command and Operation Noble Eagle.
 The Wisconsin Air National Guard's F-16s are on alert 24/7 in support of this mission and they can and do take off and respond within a moment's notice.
 Speed is critical to this mission.